 So please consider supporting the arts today.
-Your support allows PAC to keep the arts POPPIN’ on Long Island by providing arts and culture to the community at the highest caliber possibly.
+Your support allows PAC to keep the arts POPPIN’ on Long Island by providing arts and culture to the community at the highest caliber possible.
 We appreciate any and all contributions that are made, and most importantly, we appreciate you.

 Executive Director, Patchogue Arts Council

 PS… PAC’s 2019 secret is hard to contain… it’s POPPIN’ at the seams!
 Your contribution today will get us one step closer to this extraordinary POPPIN’ surprise!
-So use the envelope, write a check or visit our site to donate via paypal, and please give generously now.
+So use the envelope, write a check or visit our site to donate via PayPal, and please give generously now.
 We are grateful for any amount.